apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 </property>
 ```

-It is good to share a table across multiple buckets for multiple reasons.
+It is good to share a table across multiple buckets for multiple reasons,
+especially if you are *not* using on-demand DynamoDB tables, and instead
+prepaying for provisioned I/O capacity.

-1. You are billed for the I/O capacity allocated to the table,
+1. You are billed for the provisioned I/O capacity allocated to the table,
 *even when the table is not used*.
 Sharing capacity can reduce costs.

 1. You can share the "provision burden" across the buckets.
 That is, rather